 Webhook Integration Guide

 Webhooks are HTTP callbacks that notify your application when verification events occur.
-The API sends POST requests to your configured endpoints with event payloads and HMAC-SHA256 signatures for security verification.Webhook Events
+The API sends POST requests to your configured endpoints with event payloads and HMAC-SHA256 signatures for security verification.Illustrative terminal payloads (verification.completed)

-The API sends three types of webhook events:verification.completed- Sent when a verification search reaches a terminal outcome (VERIFIED, NO_RECORD, WRONG_ORG)verification.action_required- Sent when the verification cannot proceed without action (THIRD_PARTY_RECORD, UPSTREAM_ISSUE, SYSTEM_FAILURE, SLA_REACHED, HUMAN_ESCALATION, OTHER)verification.notification- Sent when an inbound notification is received and processed (non-terminal outcomes)
+The API sends three types of webhook events:verification.completed- Sent when a verification search reaches a terminal outcome (VERIFIED, NO_RECORD, WRONG_ORG, THIRD_PARTY, etc., per your program)verification.action_required- Sent when the verification cannot proceed without action (THIRD_PARTY_RECORD, UPSTREAM_ISSUE, SYSTEM_FAILURE, SLA_REACHED, HUMAN_ESCALATION, OTHER)verification.notification- Intermediate progress updates (contact plan, outbound attempts, inbound messages) when those notifications are enabled for your routing

 Webhook Configuration